skiptools/skipapp-travelposters-native/README.md

 # TravelPostersNative

-This is a demonstration of using a shared [Skip](https://skip.tools) dual-platform model library in native Swift to power both an iOS and an Android app.
+This is a demonstration of using a shared [Skip Fuse](https://skip.tools) dual-platform model library in native Swift to power both an iOS and an Android app.

 ## Workflow